 Difference between Medical Malpractice and Ordinary Negligence in Michigan

-The type of claim you file is the very basis of your allegations and therefore has a strong impact on whether your case will progress through the Michigan court system.
-Knowing this information, will not only help you decide on the right medical attorney but also helps you build expectations for your upcoming case.
+The type of claim you file is the very basis of your allegations and therefore has a strong impact on whether your case will progress through a court held case in the Michigan court system.
+Knowing this information will not only help you decide on the right medical attorney but also helps you build expectations for your upcoming case.

 What is medical malpractice?

-Medical malpractice is when a patient suffers at the hand of their doctor due to negligence.
+Medical malpractice is when a patient suffers at the hands of their doctor due to medical negligence or violations of their caretaker position and standard of care.
+There is more issue surrounding intent featured in medical malpractice cases.
 Medical malpractice can occur at any point during the medical care process, whether it be during the diagnosis, treatment or aftercare.

 Necessary components for medical malpractice claims in Michigan: